-The English Department offers programs in composition, English education, creative writing, linguistics, and literature designed to create competent, analytic, and literate professionals for a variety of careers.
+The English Department offers programs in literature and composition, English education, creative writing, linguistics, classics, and professional writing designed to create competent, analytic, and literate professionals for a variety of careers.
 Graduates in English are highly prized by business, government, and the professions.
 Women and men trained in communicating and knowledgeable about the central issues of human culture are well prepared to enter such fields as law, public service, medicine, business, and the social sciences because such graduates evince the ease, flexibility, confidence, and skills that make them effective communicators, thinkers, and problem solvers.
-English majors enter such professions as law, medicine, and commerce and are prepared for careers in education, government service, and such private-sector areas as administration, advertising, buying, insurance, customer service, editing, journalism, management, personnel, public relations, publishing, sales, on-the-job training and instruction, and writing.
+English majors enter such professions as law, medicine, and commerce, and are prepared for careers in education, government service, and such private-sector areas as administration, advertising, buying, insurance, customer service, editing, journalism, management, personnel, public relations, publishing, sales, on-the-job training and instruction, and writing.

 Bachelor of Arts